cis3296s23/applebaum-projects-phishtales/README.md

 ## Installation Instructions

 ### ML Model
+The machine learning model is written and implemented within the phish_tales_run.py program.
+The model was generated with 2000 phishing links and 2000 legitimate links.
+A DecisionTreeClassifier was used to the train the data after feature extraction was performed.
+The model is saved as model.pkl, and able to be used in other programs.

 ### Front End, locally hosted
 For this, you just need to run the following to get all libraries needed: